00-eight/Graveyard-Tools/README.md

 #### Usage:
 `python pygen_kprcb.py <ncpu> <out_file>`
 _ncpu_ is the highest number as reported by !cpuid *out_file* is path where you want the generated script

+The resulting windbg script file is for __2012 r2/8.1__, if you attempt to run against 2012/8 target you will need to modify the resulting <out_file> such that the Pseudo Register for _IsrDpcStats_ & _ActiveDpc_ is initialized to 0.

 __Example__
 ```